hsarfraz/Analyst_Builder-/README.md

 Order of writing SQL queries

-Select
-From
-Join
-Where
-Group By
-Having
-Order By
-Limit
+Select, From, Join, Where, Group By, Having, Order By, Limit

 SQL order of execution